 RVing with dogs is a great way to bring your dog on the road with you.
 Your pets will feel right at home.
 And you will enjoy knowing they are with you not staying at someone else’s house, at a kennel or being left at home for hours in between people stopping in to check on them.

-We traveled full-time with our 2 large labrador retrievers in our RVs for over 5 years.
+We traveled full-time in our RV with our 2 large labrador retrievers for over 5 years.
 When we first started full time RVing, we had a lot of concerns around how it would work traveling with pets.
 Over the years we have figured our a few things to help make it work.
 Here are our recommendations before hitting the road with your dog.

 Table of Contents

 Most RV parks allow pets, but be aware that not all do and others have limitations.
 Limitations you may come across are:

 - Pets have to be under a certain weight

 - The combined weight of your dogs has to be under a certain weight

 - Certain breeds aren’t allowed – Pit Bulls, Rottweilers, German Shepards, etc.